vivacitylabs/vivacity_occupancy_example/README.md

 If generating manually, you'll need to set up your build system with `vivacity` in the include path, and to compile and link all of the generated `*.pb.c` files

+## Dummy Message Sender
+Run this program to send dummy Detector Tracker Frame messages.

+The program takes 3 arguments:
+- `-r` rate: the rate at which to send messages.
+Measured in microsends between each message.
+- `-a` ip address: the IP address to send the UDP frames to
+- `-p` port: the port to send the UDP frames to.

+For example:
+`./dummy_message_sender -a 127.0.0.1 -p 8000 -r 10000`
+will send the messages to the example decoder application.